Since I started working, I’ve always dreaded the day my aunt (who is

 practically my mother at this point) dies at the background of my

 daily goings on.
-And it’s not even about me losing a loved one; after
+And it’s not even about me losing a loved one;

-everything—paperworks, organizing the wake, contacting funeral homes,
+doing everything—paperworks, organizing the wake, contacting funeral

-planning the interment, and what not.
+homes, planning the interment, and what not.

 Also, the keeping up of apperances for visitors, a lot of which are

-relatives I’ll see for the first time and I’ll only ever see once and
+relatives I’ll see for the first time and I’ll only ever see once

-never again.
-Just thinking about it now already makes me tired. 🤣 And
+and never again.
+Just thinking about it now already makes me tired.

-to pay for everything…
+am I going to pay for everything…

-And as the eldest, I’ll have to make sure my little brothers are okay
+And as the eldest, I’ll have to make sure my little brothers are

-it’s been years, I think it’s time you let go
+like it’s been years, I think it’s time you let go

-and I’mma be like
+and I’mma

 bitch I haven’t even got the chance to hold it yet, leave me